epfl-ada/ada-2024-project-theundocumentedanalysts/README.md

    - **Feature Engineering**: The model will incorporate sentiment scores, actor collaboration networks, genre influence, and director history to create a holistic prediction approach.

 5. **Data Visualization**:
    - **Visual Representation**: `Matplotlib` and `mplcursors` will be used to create interactive plots that display trends in actor collaborations, sentiment distributions over time, and other key metrics.
+The `matplotlib-venn` library will also be used to visualize the classification of characters as sympathetic villains.
+This library allowed us to create Venn diagrams to represent the overlap between characters identified as villains and those showing sympathetic traits based on their sentiment analysis and emotional scoring.

 ## Proposed Timeline - A revoir